 Casa Natalia is a boutique hotel located one block away from the art district, Relaxed and peaceful.

 The rooms at this boutique hotel are individually decorated with local artwork and have a terrace with hammocks.
-Each comes with TV and private bathroom.
+Each comes with a TV and a private bathroom.

-Water sports and whale-sighting, sailing or snorkelling can be arranged by the hotel’s staff and the property is only a few miles from Los Cabos International Airport
+Water sports and whale-sighting, sailing, or snorkeling can be arranged by the hotel’s staff and the property is only a few miles from Los Cabos International Airport

 What to Wear in Los Cabos